backdrop-contrib/getlocations/modules/getlocations_fields/README.txt

 Make sure it is pointing to the right Location to use.

-In Block 5 you will want to do the Format > Getlocations > Settings Exposing forms in blocks with maps does NOT work at present.
+In Block 5 you will want to do the Format > Getlocations > Settings

 In Block 6 there is no further configuration required.
 You might want to try exposing the Pager, Distance or Order.
 Remember to set ajax to Yes